ujjwalguptaofficial/fortjs-doc/docs/logger.md

 ---
 sidebar_position: 9
-Title: "Logger"
+title: "Logger"
-Keywords: "logger, customization, fortjs, node"
+keywords: "logger, customization, fortjs, node"
-Description: "How to use & customize logger in fortjs"
+description: "How to use & customize logger in fortjs"
 ---

 # Logger